 You can read more about this here.

 Here is what Sen. Mack said about the process that kept the Giants in San Francisco.

 "By preventing the Giants from moving to Tampa Bay, major league baseball has shown that it is more interested in preserving its sacred monopoly than allowing the free market to work."

 Sorry Mr. Mack, you're wrong.
-In this case, that sacred monopoly built one of the best stadiums in baseball in one of the most spectacular vistas in the country.
+In this case, that sacred monopoly helped build one of the best stadiums in baseball in one of the most spectacular vistas in the country.

-Regardless of what Connie Mack's grandson said, or what the man in the white shirt said, the Giants staying in San Francisco was the best thing for baseball.
+Regardless of what Connie Mack I's grandson said, or what the man in the white shirt said in the video, the Giants staying in San Francisco was the best thing for baseball.

-All you have to do is show these two suits the gem on the corner of Third and King in downtown San Francisco.
-I bet they changed their opinions now.
+All you have to do is show these two suits the gem at the corner of Third and King in downtown San Francisco.
+I bet they changed their opinions now--or maybe not.

-The ownership group led by Peter McGowan obviously had baseball fans in mind when they bought the Giants and saved them from what was then the Suncoast Dome.
-Now, Tropicana Field, that domed structure is considered one of the worst venues in baseball.
+The ownership group led by Peter McGowan had baseball fans in mind when they bought the Giants and saved them from what was then the Suncoast Dome.
+Now that domed structure, Tropicana Field, is considered one of the worst venues in baseball.

 And that was what your San Francisco Giants would have called home.
 Take a look at the difference...